I Forced My Wife to Work, but I Regret It

 1. Go part-time herself

-2. Enthusiastically agreeing that I can go part-time, even though it’s nearly impossible to do in my industry
+2. Enthusiastically agree that I can go part-time, even though it’s nearly impossible to do in my industry

 3. Take three, maybe six months off